Netlify Environment Variables: How to Set, Scope, and Debug Them

 NEXT_PUBLIC_API_URL=https://api.example.com

-Environment variables in serverless functions
+Using them in serverless functions

-Netlify Functions automatically receive environment variables.
+Netlify Functions receive env vars automatically:

 export const handler = async () => {